tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_resource_descriptions.md

 ## Critique the Mashape Weather API descriptions

+{% include activity.html %}

-Look over the descriptions of the three endpoints in the weather API.
+Look over the descriptions of the three resources in the weather API.
 They're pretty short.
-For example, the `aqi` endpoint just says "Air Quality Index."
+For example, the `aqi` resource just says "Air Quality Index."

-These descriptions are too short.
-But developers like concision.
-If shortening the surfreport description, you could also write:
+These descriptions are too short, but developers like concision.
+If I were shortening the surfreport description, I might write:

 <div class="docSample">
 <p><b>/surfreport/{beachId}</b></p>
 <p>Provides surf condition information.</p>
 </div>

-Compare these descriptions with the endpoint descriptions from the [Aeris Weather API](http://www.aerisweather.com/support/docs/api/reference/endpoints/).
+Compare these descriptions with the resource descriptions from the [Aeris Weather API](http://www.aerisweather.com/support/docs/api/reference/endpoints/).

 With Aeris Weather, the description for the [forecasts endpoint](http://www.aerisweather.com/support/docs/api/reference/endpoints/forecasts/) is as follows: